-Note: Internal notes are only visible to you and your team members and in the candidate report.
+Note: Interviewer Guidelines are only visible to you and your team members and in the candidate report.

-In the Languages page, follow the below instructions:
+On the Languages tab, follow the below instructions:

-- Click Clear all and candidates can select the check-boxes to solve the problem in any selected language.
+- Click on the Clear all option so that the candidates can select the check-boxes to solve the problem in any selected language.

 - In the Code Stub section, specify the function name, return type, and it is optional to add function parameters and then click on Generate Code to generate the code stub.
-Refer to the article on Coding question: code stub for more information.
+Refer to the article on Code Stubs for more information.